ixvu/w4111_wiki/ER-Models.md

     * Grade not necessarily exists
 ![](https://github.com/micklinISgood/scribenotes/blob/master/L2/img10.38.09%20PM.png)

-## Quiz: Diagram an airplane reservation with the following entities:
+## Quiz
-Passenger
+### Diagram an airplane reservation with the following entities:
-Seat
+Passenger, Seat

 * Answer
  * A passenger can book many seats AND a seat has at most one passenger